 Automated rollers, like the ones seen in this video clip of a conveyor system, are usually made of a light metal.
 Today, the same basic physics behind the revolutionary roller conveyor belts extends to rubber rollers that can be used both independently and in a variety of industrial machinery.

 Many of the heavier industries, such as mining, use rubber conveyor rollers in their systems.
-The oil and gas industry relies on V-shaped rubber rollers such as the ones pictured here for pipelay projects to expand the production and transportation of natural resources.
+The oil and gas industry relies on V-shaped rubber rollers for pipelay projects to expand the production and transportation of natural resources.

 In these cases, rubber is a distinct modern advantage as it is more durable than metal which is susceptible to cracking, rusting, and other forms of damage over time.
 Not only is rubber more resilient, it also handles heavier weights better as it has a natural give and flexibility which allows for even weight distribution throughout the roller instead of concentrated pressure at the point of contact.